maithri1287/awt/README.md

 # awt is advanced web technology
-# this is new laptop
+# this is new desktop